NUWCDIVNPT/stig-manager/docs/DockerHub_Readme.md

 # STIG Manager OSS

-*This is pre-release software and the Docker image is made available for pilot testing only*
+*This is pre-release software and the Docker images are made available for pilot testing only*

 STIG Manager is an API and Web client for managing the assessment of Information Systems for compliance with [security checklists](https://public.cyber.mil/stigs/) published by the United States (U.S.) Defense Information Systems Agency (DISA).
 STIG Manager supports DISA checklists [distributed](https://public.cyber.mil/stigs/downloads/) as either a Security Technical Implementation Guide (STIG) or a Security Requirements Guide (SRG).